Horse & Hound: Horse & Hound online

 Horse & Hound's online edition is updated daily with equestrian news and reports from horse events.
 The site includes a forum where horse enthusiasts can share their experiences with others and ask for help with horse related problems.
-The website also publishes details of major horse events, biographies of riders and also has picture galleries.
+The website also publishes details of major horse events, biographies of riders, offers training and buying advice, as well as picture galleries.

 In popular culture

 Horse & Hound was shown and mentioned in the 1999 film Notting Hill.
 Hugh Grant's character claims to be a journalist from the magazine at a press junket, and later at a news conference.

 In the 1995 film Circle of Friends, Celia Westward is shown reading Horse & Hound.

-2020’s “Dream Horse” has Jan Vokes played by Toni Collette look at Equestrian magazines before picking up a copy of “Horse & Hound” and browsing its contents before an advert for Directory of The Turf catches her eye with “Everything you need to know about Thoroughbred Racing & Breeding in 1 book.”
+In the 2020 film “Dream Horse”, Jan Vokes, played by Toni Collette, looks at Equestrian magazines before picking up a copy of “Horse & Hound” and browsing its contents, before an advert for Directory of The Turf catches her eye with “Everything you need to know about Thoroughbred Racing & Breeding in 1 book.”
 She subsequently tears out the advert.